fightlessbirds/pygame-engine/README.md

 #####instance
 The most recently created Game object.
 ###Game Class
 The game class is at the heart of the engine.
 It contains the core game update loop.
-Scenes classes are aggregated by a Game object and instantiated on-the-fly.
-Game is composed of objects of the KeyboardAdapter and MouseAdapter classes.
+Scene classes are aggregated by a Game object and instantiated on-the-fly.
+Game composes KeyboardAdapter and MouseAdapter objects.
 ####Attributes
 #####background_color
 A tuple of three integers ranging 0-255.
 The colour that will be used for clearing the screen at the beginning of each frame.